Table of Contents

 Is PCM The Same As Dolby Digital?

 Pulse-Code Modulation (PCM) and Dolby Digital are two distinct kinds of digital audio signals.
-PCM is the process used to convert analogue audio signals into their digital variants.
+PCM is the process used to convert analog audio signals into digital variants.
+If you are interested in linear PCM and Dolby DTS, check out our guide on linear PCM vs Dolby/DTS.

 Why is Dolby louder than PCM?